Logistics is the key cost driver in gas detection. This is how you reduce its impact on your bottom line.

 But where do you send it?

 With the conventional approach to gas detection, crews cannot perform service and calibration on board.
-Instead, the equipment has to be sent to ashore for an annual check-up (and oftentimes more frequently).
+Instead, the equipment has to be sent to shore for an annual check-up (and oftentimes more frequently).

 In summary, the conventional approach requires a ship to:

 Calibration gases are classified as “Dangerous Goods”.
-You can’t just send a container of pressurised Methane on a commercial airliner.
+You cannot just send a container of pressurised Methane on a commercial airliner.
 Here are some of the costs associated with calibration gas logistics:

-Considering how the dangerous goods fees alone can amount to hundreds of dollars for an individual delivery, there’s no wonder careful logistics planning is crucial.
+Considering how the dangerous goods fees alone can amount to hundreds of dollars for an individual delivery, it is no wonder careful logistics planning is crucial.